Malarinum Melliya: Production

 Vignesh was chosen to play the lead role, while Varshini was selected to play the daughter of a temple priest who fell in love with Vignesh.
 The film was shot in Pudukkottai, Kodaikanal, Aranthangi, Nattarasankottai, Tiruchirappalli, Thanjavur, Sriperumbudur and Chennai.
-In the middle of July 2007, it was reported that Vignesh and Varshini shared a kiss in the film.
-The film director P. S. Selvaraj wanted a kiss scene between the two, feared of asking the actress, P. S. Selvaraj whispered in Vignesh's ear to kiss her and he kissed Varshini without her consent.
-Varshini clarified about the controversy the next month, she said that the film director later reshot the kiss scene with her approval.

 Soundtrack

 The film score and the soundtrack were composed by Soundaryan.
 The soundtrack, released in 2007, features 5 tracks with lyrics written by Muthu Vijayan, Kavimugil, Seerkazhi Sirpy and Balamurugan.
-Rama Narayanan, Kalaipuli G. Sekaran and Karthi attended the audio launch, and Karthi released the audio.

-Release
+Reception

-The film had a low-key release on 9 May 2008 and flopped at the box-office.
 A critic from Nowrunning.com rated the film 2 stars out of 5 and wrote, "Films with new or up and coming artistes are generally not talked about much.
 Malarinum Melliya, set in the rural background, is one such film, but deserves critical acclaim".
+The film was a box office failure.